hernaangq/ServerNetworkDeployment/README.md

-# DespliegueRedServidores 🖥️
+# ServerNetworkDeployment 🖥️

-A deployment and server configuration project created as **Práctica Creativa 1** for the CDPS course at ETSIT‑UPM (2023–2024).
+A deployment and server configuration project created for the CDPS course at ETSIT‑UPM (2023–2024).

 ---